4.10. Paraxial Analysis

 72.87925720752206

-Both input and output value are absolute positions at the optical axis in millimeters.
+Both input and output values are absolute positions in millimeters at the optical axis.

-Conversely, we can calculate an object position from a known image position with object_position:
+Conversely, an object position from a known image position is calculated with object_position:

 >>> tma.object_position(100)